barnazaka/calmbot/README.md

 ## 🌟 Features

 - **Emotion-Based Support:** Choose from *Happy*, *Sad*, *Angry*, or *Anxious* to receive tailored, empathetic responses that address trauma and suggest healing actions.
-- **Serenity Garden:** A virtual space to plant flowers with soothing bird and forest sounds to promote mindfulness and calm.
+**Serenity Garden:** A virtual space where you can plant flowers and listen to soothing bird and forest sounds to promote mindfulness and calm.
 - **Journaling:** Reflect on emotions with guided prompts, storing entries securely to track your healing journey.
 - **Breathing Exercises:** Guided 4-4-8 breathing to reduce stress and ground users in the present.
 - **Your Emotional Journey:** Visualize mood trends with a bar chart, celebrating progress in emotional awareness.